cbegin/graven/README.md

 name: graven
 # Version is typically managed with the graven bump command.
 version: 0.6.6
+# You can specify a required go version, supporting ranges.
+go_version: ">=1.9.1"
 # List of artifacts.
 Each artifact builds one or more packages into executables,
 # and provides compiler flags, environment variables, and resources.
 # Upon initialization, an artifact config will be generated for darwin, linux and